“Happiness lies in the absorption in some vocation which satisfies the soul.”

 So then why is the question most often asked not, are you joyful, instead of, are you happy?

-Well, as it turns out that in the webster dictionary definition for each, the other word is used as a synonym to describe the other.
+As it turns out that within the webster dictionary definition for each, the other word is used as a synonym to describe the other.

 See Merriam Webster for happiness. https://www.merriam-webster.com/dictionary/happiness